$410,899Average Value$229Average Price per Sq Ft6Homes For Sale

 Hiking and camping at Lake Anna and Shenandoah National Park

 Locals have to leave the neighborhood for recreation, but are near some of the state's most popular parks.
-Just to the north, Spring Creek Golf Club has an 18-hole course.
+Just to the north, Spring Creek Golf Club has an 18-hole course that is open to the public.
 Lake Anna State Park, 25 miles east, offers swimming, fishing, boating, hiking and camping.
 Residents can also drive 30 miles north to Shenandoah National Park, a 200,000-acre mountainous area with trails through forests, waterfalls and subterranean caverns.

 You can be on the water in minutes at nearby Lake Monticello.